tiannaj23/TechBlogger/README.md

 - Connect to the database by typing mysql -u root -p, into the terminal and enter your password from the .env file.
 - Source the schema.sql.
 - Run nmp run seed to seed the file.
-- Start the application by running node index or nmp start.
+- Start the application by running nmp start.

 ## Usage
-- You will be allowed successfully to view, add, update, and delete data in the database.
+-

 ## License
 None.